bwunder/anonym/README.md

   <pre>anonym &gt; <span style="color: #00AAAA;">settings config</span></pre>
 This will try to open the config file in the configured IDE.
 If the IDE is not present locally or not configured, the file will try to open in configured editor.
 If the editor is not present, the file will open in vi.
 If you don't know vi well enough to edit a text file or pull up the help documentation, have a peak at './docs/html/vimCheatSheet.html' in your browser.
 If the host Linux instance is configured to not open the GUI, consider one of the text only browsers that run in the terminal like Lynx.
 Much of the CLI documentation and source code can be viewed at the prompt or, especially to improve readability of larger documents, in a browser.

-The defaults will get the Cli rolling and may be satisfactory as is as you evaluate the CLI, but the configuration is fully under the control of the user.
+The defaults will get the CLI rolling and may be satisfactory as is as you evaluate the CLI, but the configuration is fully under the control of the user.

 The config file includes default values for several secrets.
 However, on first use or on demand, the user is prompted for a different secret.
 Secrets are obfuscated and stored in the CLI's secret store for later recall.
 The values in config make for an interesting honeypot once other values are set for these secrets.